 Dental implants address this issue, offering patients who have lost a tooth a “replacement in kind”: a prosthetic tooth that is anchored into the jaw bone with a tiny titanium post that mimics the tooth root.
 The tiny post implanted acts much like a natural tooth root, which helps to generate natural bone growth to support the tooth structure.

 A dental implant not only provides patients with a secure, natural looking and functioning tooth, but it can also help to reduce further bone loss and support long term dental health.

 Dental implants can also be used to secure dentures when a patient has either multiple missing teeth to replace or wishes to fix the problem of ill fitting dentures.
 Strategically placed implants will serve to support the denture and also help to maintain sufficient bone retention and growth for better long term oral health.

-If you have a damaged tooth, missing tooth, or slipping dentures contact Dr. Mulkey at Lost Mountain Dental to schedule a consultation: your oral health is an important part of overall health and well being!
+If you have a damaged tooth, missing tooth, or slipping dentures, contact Dr. Mulkey at Lost Mountain Dental to schedule a dental consultation near you.
+The status of your oral health is an important part of your overall health and well being!

 Missing Teeth FAQ’s

 What are my options if I have missing teeth?

 Dental implants are the most common option for replacing missing teeth.
 Some patients may choose to use traditional bridges or dentures.
 Furthermore you must be in relatively good health to get dental implants.

 What happens if missing teeth are not replaced?

 If missing teeth are not replaced, patients teeth may shift and form gaps.
 Teeth may also become damaged and loss of other teeth may occur.